tieje/yorha/README.md

 10/5/2021 - Afternoon

 I'll need to cut this short for now.
-I'll merge this branch with a new one and create an addition study folder.
+I'll merge this branch with a new one.
+I'm on the new branch now called ft-complete-user-model because before I can even update the state management system, I'll need to get down the user model first.
+I won't be returning to this for a while.

 ### Limited ChatApp Core